macanepa/globant/README.md

 <hr>

 #### Ingestion
-Upsert (based on `id` column) records in batch to the RDS database.
+Upsert (based on key columns) records in batch to the RDS database.

 This method requires the `table`, `schema` and an array of the `records` to ingest.